HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 • A friend or family member may collect on your behalf with your ID and QR code

-You opted to have your race pack posted to you.
-It could arrive up until Friday 15 May.
+If you opted to have your race pack posted, it could arrive up until Friday 15 May.
 Please don't email us to ask where it is - we can't track individual packages.

 • If your bib doesn't arrive by Friday 15 May, collect a replacement from the Festival Village (this will cancel your original bib)